inkton/nester.develop/README.md

 # Nester Develop

-The Visual Studio Code tools and libraries to develop dotnet core applications deployed on the nest.yt PaaS.
+The Visual Studio Code extension to develop dotnet core applications deployed on the nest.yt PaaS.

 ### The Wiki